hayleyygregg/marian-bantjes/essay.md

 Marian Bantjes
 =====================

-The story of Canadian Graphic Artist, Marian Bantjes, is not all sunshine and rainbows, but inspirational and real life.
+The story of Canadian Graphic Artist, [Marian Bantjes](http://www.bantjes.com), is not all sunshine and rainbows, but inspirational and real life.
 With high's and lows Bantjes has overcome these times to achieve a dream of prominence, with a personal signature that shines through her work.

 The beginning of the journey was 1983, a year after dropping out of art school, named Emily Carr College at the time.
 Bantjes was 20, and unemployed.
-The turning point was when she discovered a job advertisement for publishing company Hartley & Marks in a second-hand bookstore, getting change for the bus.
+The turning point was when she discovered a job advertisement for publishing company [Hartley & Marks](http://www.hartleyandmarks.com) in a second-hand bookstore, while getting change for the bus.
 She was hired for photocopying and filing, later to be trained in paste-up and layout in the company's sibling, 'TypeWorks', which seen Bantjes develop into a typesetter.

 > "...I have even considered, if my career falls apart, that I would love to work as a typesetter again for some really good designer."
 <!--cite-->
 Marian Bantjes Pretty Pictures 2013

 In 1993, after 10 years in the company, Bantjes found herself highly experienced in a trade that had become out-dated.
 Unable to find a job, she co-founded a design company with her friend called 'Communication by Design', which was re-named five years later to 'Digitopolis' after Bantjes confessing in a meeting she found the original name embarrassing.
-The first few years were fun, learning new things and successful growth of the business.
+The first few years were fun, learning new things and experiencing successful growth of the business.
 However, there came a point where Bantjes began to question her role, being frustrated with having to design to clients' demands rather than doing what she wanted.
-At this time she began to look at what other people were doing that had never been seen in society before, and this sparked a motivation to escape the world of Graphic Design she had been disillusioned with.
+At this time she began to look at what other people were doing that had never been seen in society before, and this sparked a motivation to escape the world of Graphic Design which she had become disillusioned with.

 > "The business became a kind of machine... the work was no longer this adventure, it was just work that never ended.
 I started not to care..."